Genius Sports Limited (GENI) produces promising results

-A share of Genius Sports Limited (NYSE:GENI) closed at $5.09 per share on Tuesday, up from $5.01 day before.
-While Genius Sports Limited has overperformed by 1.60%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, GENI rose by 6.26%, with highs and lows ranging from $5.82 to $2.20, whereas the simple moving average jumped by 27.44% in the last 200 days.
+The share price of Genius Sports Limited (NYSE:GENI) rose to $4.33 per share on Tuesday from $4.24.
+While Genius Sports Limited has overperformed by 2.12%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, GENI fell by -3.78%, with highs and lows ranging from $5.82 to $2.20, whereas the simple moving average jumped by 7.19% in the last 200 days.

 Sponsored